stlth/Automaton/README.md

-# automaton
+# Automaton
-Automaton is an example PowerShell Module that can perform self-updates.
+Automaton is an example PowerShell Module that can perform self-updates when it is first imported.